LazySelkie/hollow-knight-rpg/README.md

 # Hollow Knight RPG

 An attempt to write a simple game system for Foundry VTT which allows for playing Hollow Knight RPG.
+Was written for Foundry VTT v10.

 This is a 3rd party, unofficial fan project.